hintran0208/color-matching/readme.md

 - Has only one mode, one level.
 You need to find all matched colors in 30s.
 - When a color pair is matched, the background will be updated to the matched color.
-- When game is timeout, `Game Over` message will be displayed.
+- When game is timeout, `Game Over 😭` message will be displayed.
 - If you can find all colors in less than 30s, `You win 😍` message will be displayed.
 - When game is finished, a `Play Again` button is displayed.
 - Color list will be randomized every time you start a new game.